AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Florida 0.02% Yes, mandatory A first offense can be punished with a driver’s license suspension.
 If the BAC is 0.05% or higher, the suspension will stay in place until the completion of a substance abuse course.

-Georgia 0.02% Yes, mandatory A first offense is deemed a misdemeanor and can be punished by participation in an alcohol risk-reduction program, a fine of up to $1,000, imprisonment for up to 12 months, and up to 40 hours of community service.
+Georgia 0.02% Yes, mandatory A first offense is deemed a misdemeanor and can be punished by participation in an alcohol risk-reduction program, a fine of up to $1,000, imprisonment for up to 12 months, and at least 20 hours of community service.

 Hawaii 0% Yes, mandatory For a first violation, the minor and their guardian must attend an alcohol abuse education and counseling program.
-Drivers under 18 face a prompt 180-day license suspension.
-Drivers ages 18-20 face a 30-day suspension, with limited use for up to 180 days after the suspension.
+Drivers under 21 face a prompt 180-day license suspension.

 Idaho 0.02% Yes, mandatory A violation is considered a misdemeanor, and punishment for a first offense can include a fine of up to $1,000, license suspension for 1 year, and participation in an alcohol evaluation.

-Illinois 0% Yes, mandatory A violation results in license suspension for 3-6 months, among other possible penalties.
+Illinois 0% Yes, mandatory A violation results in license suspension for at least 3 months, among other possible penalties.

 Indiana 0.02% No A violation involving a 0.02%-0.08% BAC can result in the suspension of driving privileges for up to 1 year and a fine of up to $500.
 For a violation involving a BAC of 0.08% or higher, punishments can include up to 60 days in prison, required participation in an alcohol abuse program, and up to 180 hours of community service.